BeloborodovDS/NCS-face/README.md

-# Face detection demo for Movidius Neural Compute Stick (Desktop or Raspberry Pi)
+# Collection of face detection demos for Movidius Neural Compute Stick

+Desktop / Raspberry Pi
+NCSDK / NCSDK2 / OpenVINO

 ### NOTE
 This project was upgraded to use NCSDK v2, which is not backward-compatible.
 Files for compiling with NCSDK v1 are also provided: you will have to edit `#include <./wrapper/ncs_wrapper.hpp>` in `yolo.cpp` and `ssd.cpp`, as well as `WRAPPER_FILES` variable in `Makefile`.